 - Your vacation will not exclude house chores

-- RV is less spacious than a home that means more clutter
+- RV is less spacious than a home, which means more clutter

 - You will have to deal with sewage